Background

 Reflection

-Siemens was the role where I learned what it means to build for an organization instead of a team.
-The tools were different every week, but the underlying challenge was always the same: figure out what people actually need, build it in a way that makes sense without you standing next to them, and document it well enough that it outlasts your time there.
+Siemens was where I learned what it means to build for an organization, not just a team.
+The tools changed every week, but the challenge was always the same: figure out what people need, build it so it works without you standing next to them, and document it well enough that it outlasts your time there.